jtroussard/treematic/docs/# Tree-Meh VS Code Extension.md

 **Getting Started**:

-1. Install the "Tree-Meh" extension from the Visual Studio Code Marketplace.
+1. Install the "Treematic" extension from the Visual Studio Code Marketplace.

 2. Navigate to the Explorer view and right-click on a directory within your project.